Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 The proposed solution is to use the existing CFM architecture for role based config push to the DC devices and add the new roles required.
 CFM already has playbooks defined with different roles (for features) to push the config to the DC devices.
 The effective config pushed to the devices is governed by the abstract config from Device Manager (DM) and the roles (physical, routing bridging) assigned to the device.
-We will add two new routing bridging roles `CRB-Gateway-MCAST` and `ERB-Access-UCAST` and the corresponding configuration template
+We will add two new routing bridging roles `CRB-MCAST-Gateway` and `ERB-UCAST-Gateway` and the corresponding configuration template

 ## 3.1 Alternatives considered
 #### N/A